-Houghton College offers courses of study leading to the degrees of master of music (MMus), master of arts in music (MA), bachelor of arts (BA), bachelor of science (BS), bachelor of music (BMus), and an associate of arts degree (AA).
+Houghton College offers courses of study leading to the degrees of master of music (MMus), master of arts in music (MA), master of arts in theological studies (MA), bachelor of arts (BA), bachelor of science (BS), bachelor of music (BMus), and an associate of arts degree (AA).
 A two-year Christian ministries course in Bible and related studies leads to an associate in applied science degree (AAS).